2.2 Etiology Patterns and Location Clues

 Key Takeaways

-• Wound etiology is the underlying cause, and it should be identified before the wound is treated as a generic open area.
+• Etiology is the underlying cause and must be identified before a wound is treated as a generic open area.

-• Atypical or nonhealing wounds should prompt exam-level concern for referral, diagnostic review, or reassessment rather than routine dressing escalation alone.
+• Atypical or nonhealing wounds should prompt referral or diagnostic review rather than routine dressing escalation alone.

 Reading Etiology Clues